Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/navigation/default/html/default.md

 ## Nav

-Navbar navigation links build on our `.vf-navigation__menu` options with their own modifier class and require the use of [toggler classes](#toggler) for proper responsive styling. **Navigation in navbars will also grow to occupy as much horizontal space as possible** to keep your navbar contents securely aligned.
+Navbar navigation links build on our `.vf-navigation__menu`. **Navigation in navbars will also grow to occupy as much horizontal space as possible** to keep your navbar contents securely aligned.

 Active states with `.active` to indicate the current page can be applied to their parent list `vf-navigation__menu-list-item`s.